emer/emergent/esg/README.md

 # Rules

-There are two types of rules:
+There are 5 types of rules, based on how the items within the rule are selected:
-* unconditional random items
+* Uniform random and random with specified probabilities.
-* conditional items.
+* Conditional items that depend on a logical expression -- use the `?` before `{` to mark.
+* Sequential and permuted order items that iterate through the list -- use `|` or `$` respectively.

 Unconditional items are chosen at random, optionally with specified probabilities: